erincrockett/ForestDrought/README.md

 - Functions_for_Analyses.R - provides helper functions necessary to run the main code
 - Preprocessing.R - provides code to combine and clean the datasets listed below
 - ForestDroughtData.csv - provides example data useful to run the analyses.
 These are not the real data; these are simulated data with similar properties to the real data, and thus may provide slightly different results, because as noted in the paper the forest plot coordinates and derivative products are protected for privacy reasons.
 Folks interested in the exact plot coordinates may contact the US Forest Service to apply for special permissions and go through the data access process.
+- SpeciesList_Conifer.csv - provides information on which species found within the FIA plot data are conifers

 The code in this repository depends on several R packages that are listed in the code.
 It also draws from Jarret Byrnes' excellent work for lavaan spatial corrections.